BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 ### 8. Nadia Proves her Worth (Proof of Inclusion)

 * **Use Case:** Nadia wants to prove that she participated in a clinical study.
-* **Privacy Benefits:** Nadia only reveals that her data is part of the clinical try when she chooses to do so.
+* **Privacy Benefits:** Nadia only reveals that her data is part of the clinical trial when she chooses to do so.

 Nadia learns that her health insurance company encourages participation in clinical trials with a 2% discount on her insurance